pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

     b.
 In **Default user password**, enter a “postgres” user password.

     c.
-Select an appropriate **Region** and **Zone** for your database server.
-Contact your Pivotal representative so you can select the same zone or region that Pivotal used to create your PKS demo cluster.
+Select an appropriate **Region** and **Zone** for your database server, which must be in the same zone or region as your PKS cluster.

     d.
 In **Database version**, select **PostgreSQL 11**.

     e.
 In **Configuration options \> Connectivity**, select **Public IP**, click **+ Add Network**, enter a **Name** and **Network** of one or more IP address to whitelist for this PostgreSQL database, and click **Done**.

-    For clusters that are provisioned by Pivotal: you can launch the Kubernetes dashboard to view the external IP address of the nodes in your cluster; to add that IP network to the database whitelist, enter the first three sets of number,and use 0/24 for the final set in this IP range.
+    You can launch the Kubernetes dashboard to view the external IP address of the nodes in your cluster; to add that IP network to the database whitelist, enter the first three sets of number,and use 0/24 for the final set in this IP range.
 For example: 123.123.123.0/24.

 6. In **Configuration options \> Machine type and storage**: